 I’m not saying we become belligerent “body positive” activists.
 We should care for our bodies as the temples of the Holy Spirit.
 But, this perspective yields a different heart with which to approach health or fitness related tasks.
 We can work on our bodies as an expression of obedience and thanks to the God who saved us.
 Not because we expect or need an attractive body to yield something God has already provided.

-Check out this incredible Gospel-centered sermon (I’m bias- the pastor’s my husband) on the topic of Psalm 23 here.
+Check out this incredible Gospel-centered sermon (I’m bias- the pastor teaching happens to be my husband) on the topic of Psalm 23 here.

 What do you think?
 Does knowing the Good Shepherd has your back free you from stressing over what you look like?